difiliet/Senior-Design-Project/README.md

 ## Budget

-Use of motion capture studio (Donated by Kinetic Vision): $6,250* Motion capture mentorship (Provided by Kinetic Vision employee): $350** Miscellaneous hardware and resources (Donated by Kinetic Vision): $1,000***
+Use of motion capture studio (Donated by Kinetic Vision): $6,250*</br>
+Motion capture mentorship (Provided by Kinetic Vision employee): $350**</br>
+Miscellaneous hardware and resources (Donated by Kinetic Vision): $1,000***</br>

-**Total**: $7,600
+**Total**: $7,600</br>

 *This number is calculated by the $500-$2000 per hour estimate from Animost Studio, taking the mean value ($1250) and estimating 5 hours in the studio.
 However, Kinetic Vision has not placed a 5 hour limit on our motion capture studio use, so this dollar value is subject to change.
-(Source: https://animost.com/ideas-inspirations/is-motion-capture-expensive/#:~:text=Motion%20capture%20can%20be%20expensive,Number%20of%20subjects)
+(Source: https://animost.com/ideas-inspirations/is-motion-capture-expensive/#:~:text=Motion%20capture%20can%20be%20expensive,Number%20of%20subjects)</br>

 **This number is estimated based on the cost of classes from The Mocap Vaults.
-(Source: https://www.themocapvaults.com/classes)
+(Source: https://www.themocapvaults.com/classes)</br>

 ***This number is a very rough estimate.
-Potential other resources given include but are not limited to: the use of GPUs for ML Training; the use of a single motion capture to test on a smaller scale; potential donation of a motion capture camera if the software is not functional on a mobile device’s camera as discussed in meeting.
+Potential other resources given include but are not limited to: the use of GPUs for ML Training; the use of a single motion capture to test on a smaller scale; potential donation of a motion capture camera if the software is not functional on a mobile device’s camera as discussed in meeting.</br>

 ## Appendix